balaji1974/kafkastreams/README.md

 e.
 We will create 3 beans in our Kafka consumer class which will perform the necessary transformation and send back the results to each of the topics.
 Also for each transformation we have utility methods defined in our RecordBuilder class which does the necessary business logic.

+f.
+Thats it.
+Start the producer, and run the consumer to check if the data is properly produced to the 3 topics that we defined in our properties file.